 The Mobile Intel Pentium III Processor-M does not support catastrophic thermal protection or the THERMTRIP# signal.
 An external thermal sensor must be used to protect the processor and the system against excessive temperatures.
-If the external thermal sensor detects a processor junction temperature of 101° C (maximum), both the V{CC} and V{CCT} supplies to the processor must be reduced to at least 50% of the nominal values within 500 ms and recommended to be turned off completely within 1s to prevent damage to the processor.
+If the external thermal sensor detects a processor junction temperature of 101°C (maximum), both the $V{CC}$ and $V{CCT}$ supplies to the processor must be reduced to at least 50% of the nominal values within 500 ms and Intel recommends that they be turned off completely within 1s to prevent damage to the processor.
 Processor temperature must be monitored in all states including low power states.